Best All-in-One Digital Security Suites for Everyday Protection in 2025

 • Identity monitoring and dark web alerts proved effective in testing, with timely breach notifications

-• Included VPN with automatic public WiFi protection and no data caps
+• Included VPN with automatic public wifi protection and no data caps

 • Strong malware detection in testing (99.2%) with the Real Protect engine